 A key part of St. Stephen's history and heritage is raising up and training leaders of the Church—both for the parish itself and for the wider Church.
 Over many decades, many St. Stephen's members have heard the call of the Holy Spirit to attend seminary and become ordained as deacons or priests in the Episcopal Church.
 And most of the time, the parish is assigned a seminarian, who uses the parish as a training ground for their future ministry.

 St. Stephen’s Today

 Today, St. Stephen’s is charting new waters in additional aspects of church life.
 St. Stephen’s has developed a model of ministry and leadership in which service is provided by lay people and clergy, paid staff and volunteers—a model that reflects “the priesthood of all believers.”
 Our lay leaders are our vestry and wardens, who are elected by the congregation.

 In 2006, the Diocese of Washington gave St. Stephen’s a grant to start a Spanish-speaking congregation.
 Today the Misa Alegría is a vibrant, growing congregation that worships in Spanish every Sunday at 5:30pm.
 Todos estan bienvenidos!
 All are welcome!

-Learn more of our history from the pages below, which are facsimiles of display panels, created for our Widening the Circle campaign several years ago.
+Learn more of our history from the pages below, most of which are facsimiles of display panels created for our Widening the Circle campaign several years ago.